kfl/mosml/index.md

   * supports dynamic linking of external functions under Linux (x86, ARM, and Alpha), FreeBSD, NetBSD, Solaris, Digital Unix, HP-UX, MacOS, and MS Windows'95/98/NT/XP/Vista and possibly also 7 and 8.

+## New in version 2.10.1 of Moscow ML

+  * This is a minor update, mostly just for various clean up.
+  * ML Server Pages added to examples
+  * Build system cleaned up a bit

 ## New in version 2.10 of Moscow ML